kgiszewski/LearnUmbraco7/README.md

 * Hosting: Internet Information Services (IIS), Win Server

 ##License##
 Content in this repository is freely available to read and use for non-commercial uses.
 It may not be reproduced or used for commercial use without consent.
-All rights are reserved and copyrighted by the repository owners.
+All rights are reserved and copyrighted by the contributor.
+All images and files are copyrighted by their respective owners.
+All logos are trademarked by their respective owners.
+Please seek permission to use before using any materials.

 ##Contribute##
 If you wish to contribute to the book, you may do so by submitting a pull request to this repository.
 You can send us a simple spelling correction, a section or even an entire chapter.
 By contributing you agree in full to the Contributor Agreement described below.